 Despite growth in Azure, Amazon owns more market share than the next 4 competitors combined.
 And the rest of the market appears to be losing share.

 The logical outcome from this, especially when considering how capital intensive the business is, is that the business forms into an oligopoly.
 Oligopolies traditionally have high barriers to entry, strong consumer loyalty and economies of scale.
 Given limited competitors, this typically results in higher prices for consumers.
+Also traditionally, you would expect earnings to be highly visible and would lead to a higher AWS valuation.

 However, this is not always the case and it leads me to some concern on the industry.
 In some cases, oligopolies become unstable because one competitor tries to gain market share over the others and reduces price.
 Because each firm is so large, it affects market conditions.
 In order to not cede share, the competitors also reduce price.
 This usually results in a race to zero until the firms decide that its in the best interest of all players to collude firm-up pricing.